open-pioneer/trails-starter/docs/reference/Package.md

 #### Referencing single instance

 A service that requires a reference to a single other service.
-There can only be a single service implementing `"example.ExampleService"`, otherwise the system will throw an error because the reference needs additional disambiguation.
+There can only be a single service providing `"example.ExampleService"`, otherwise the system will throw an error because the reference needs additional disambiguation.

 ```js
 // build.config.mjs